 This online version of the Arizona Revised Statutes is primarily maintained for legislative drafting purposes and reflects the version of law that is effective on January 1st of the year following the most recent legislative session.
 The official version of the Arizona Revised Statutes is published by Thomson Reuters.

 31-402.
 Powers of board; powers and duties of governor; powers and duties of executive director

 A. For all persons who committed felony offenses before January 1, 1994, the board of executive clemency shall have exclusive power to pass on and recommend reprieves, commutations, paroles and pardons.
-No reprieve, commutation or pardon may be granted by the governor unless it has first been recommended by the board.
+A reprieve, commutation or pardon may not be granted by the governor unless it has first been recommended by the board.

-B. For all persons who committed felony offenses before January 1, 1994, all applications for reprieves, commutations and pardons made to the governor shall be at once transmitted to the chairman of the board, and the board shall return the applications with its recommendation to the governor.
+B. For all persons who committed felony offenses before January 1, 1994, all applications for reprieves, commutations and pardons made to the governor shall be at once transmitted to the chairperson of the board, and the board shall return the applications with its recommendation to the governor.
 All applications for reprieves, commutations and pardons made to the governor shall include documentation that the victim or the victim's family was notified pursuant to section 31-411, subsection H.